Dito Tsintsadze: Biography

 Since then he lives entirely in Berlin.
 In 2005 Dito Tsinstadze authored together with the Georgian writer and director Zaza Rusadze the screenplay for the film The Man from the Embassy and directed it in Georgia.
 The Man from the Embassy portrays the connection of a German embassy official to a local.
 Lead actor Burghart Klaußner was awarded the best male actor with the Golden Leopard at the Locarno Film Festival.
 Dito Tsintsadze and Zaza Rusadze won at the Mar del Plata International Film Festival the Silver Astor Award for Best Screenplay.Argentine Film Critics Association reviewed The Man from the Embassy as the best film of the festival.
 In 2007 he did the TV movie Reverse in Georgia.
 In 2008 his feature film Mediator was selected as the official Georgian entry for the Best Foreign Language Film nomination at the 2009 Academy Awards.

 In 2011 Dito Tsintsadze gave the CineMerit Award at the Munich International Film Festival to his former mentor Otar Iosseliani.

 His film Invasion was released theatrically in German cinemas in 2012.
 The same year Invasion won the Special Grand Prix of the jury of the Montreal World Film Festival.

 In 2015 Tsintsadze's film God of Happiness won the grand prize of Biberach Film Festival – the Golden Beaver.
 In the year 2016 he was a jury member of the Sofia International Film Festival.
 Tsintsadze´s latest movie Shindisi was screened at the 2019 Shanghai International Film Festival.
 It was selected as the Georgian entry for the Best International Feature Film at the 92nd Academy Awards.
 It won the Grand Prix at the 35th Warsaw International Film Festival in 2019, where Tsintsadze also won in the category of Best Director.

 Tsintsadze is married to actress Marika Giorgobiani.
 They have one son, Nicolos Tsintsadze.
-From a previous marriage, he has one daughter, Nutsa Tsintsadze.
+From a previous marriage, he has one daughter, Nutsa Tsintsadze, and from a previous relationship, a daughter, Marika Antadze.